What does this mean, and does it matter?

 We do know that the TSA’s standard procedure for “verifying” the identity of air travelers without accpetable ID cards includes asking those travelers to complete a “Certification of Identity” form (TSA Form 415).
 That form still has never been submitted for, or received, the OMB approval required as a prerequisite to any Federal “information collection”.
 As a result, travelers cannot be required to complete this form, or sanctioned for failing or refusing to do so.

-In Phase 4 of REAL-ID Act implementation, the TSA would probably treat anyione who presetns only “non-complinat” ID, likke those with no ID, as “selectees” for more intrusive search.
-But that would raise questions as to whether the more intrusive search was genuinely for the purpose of detecting threats to aviation, or was a de fcato administrative sanction for state REAL-ID Act resistance.
+In Phase 4 of REAL-ID Act implementation, the TSA would probably treat anyone who presents only “non-compliant” ID, like those with no ID, as “selectees” for more intrusive search.
+But that would raise questions as to whether the more intrusive search was genuinely for the purpose of detecting threats to aviation, or was a de facto administrative sanction for state REAL-ID Act resistance.

-One way or another, enforcement of administrative sanctions against citizens and residents of states that don’t comply with the REAL-ID Act is likely to lead to renewed challenges to TSA demands for ID cards or other identifying information, and to TSA treatment of travelers without “acceptable” ID.
+One way or another, enforcement of administrative sanctions against citizens and residents of states that don’t comply with the REAL-ID Act is likely to lead to renewed challenges to TSA demands for ID cards or other identifying information, and challenges to TSA (mis)treatment of travelers without “acceptable” ID.

 The DHS probably knows that it’s on shaky legal ground in its treatment of travelers without ID, especailly in light of its claim that air travelers aren’t “required” to show ID.
-To avoid precipitating more legal confrontations that it might lose, the DHS has (1) postponed promulgating regulations to set an effective date for Phase 4 of REAL-ID implementation, and (2) “cetified” that many states are “complying” with the REAL-ID Act, even when their legislatures have voted specifically not to comply.
+To avoid precipitating more legal confrontations that it might lose, the DHS has (1) postponed promulgation of regulations setting the effective date for Phase 4 of REAL-ID implementation, and (2) “certified” that many states are “complying” with the REAL-ID Act, even when their legislatures have voted specifically not to comply.